Fun Ways to Explore Alpena Michigan in the Winter

 The opportunities for stargazing in Michigan are boundless, but some of the clearest skies you will encounter are located in Alpena’s Rockport State Recreation Area, one of Michigan’s Dark Sky Preserves.

+Located on the shores of Lake Huron, this unique 4,300-acre park is home to an old limestone quarry.
+Indeed, the mining and loading dock is still there.
 In the evening, this remote spot is almost enchanting as the entire night sky lights up with stars over the water.
 In the winter, the stars seem to sparkle even brighter, too.

 See Elk During A Sleigh Ride